INRIM/vlanman/README.md

 even if the configuration is slightly outdated.

 ## Installation with Docker
-This software has been designed to be run periodically (e.g. with cron) using a [Docker](https://www.docker.com/) container.
+This software has been designed to be run periodically (e.g. with systemd timers) using a [Docker](https://www.docker.com/) container.

 1. Create a Google Service account with read access to the wanted Google Sheets file, and download the credentials into a JSON file called `service_account.json`.
 You can follow the steps from the Gspread documentation: https://gspread.readthedocs.io/en/latest/oauth2.html.